The partial withdrawals to be deducted from the Total Sum Assured shall be:

 For Single Pay Policies, 1% of your Single premium shall be added at the time of allocation of single premium.

-Special Addition will be available under all the 3 Plan options, viz.
+Special Edition will be available under all the 3 Plan options, viz.
 Invest Plus, Premium Waiver Option and Golden Years Benefit Option.

 iii) Claw-back Additions – This will be as per the relevant IRDAI regulations issued from time to time.
 Currently, the applicable regulation is Section 37 (d) of the IRDAI (Linked Insurance Products) Regulation, 2013 which states the following –